 About Theo

 Theo Trevisan (b.
 1999) is a Los Angeles-based composer, bass-baritone, and conductor from New Jersey.
-His compositions’ influences include the Renaissance, algorithms, minimalism, and memes.
+His music balances intensity and whimsy as it puts idiosyncratic spins on unlikely combinations of old and new influences.

 Other interests include reading obscure history, playing strategy games, telling bad puns, skiing, and vegetarian cooking.